-A critically acclaimed mezzo-soprano of Kwagiulth and Stó:lō First Nations with English, Irish and Scottish heritage, Marion Newman was born in Bella Coola and grew up in Sooke, BC.
-She is one of Canada’s most accomplished singers in repertoire from Vivaldi to Vivier.
-As Carmen, the Irish Examiner noted “she sparked an electricity which totally engrossed the audience with her superbly sinuous sexuality...
-Prudes may raise their eyebrows at the sensuality of this Carmen; theatregoers will clamour for more.”.
+Marion Newman is Kwagiulth and Stó:lō First Nations with English, Irish and Scottish heritage.
+Born in Bella Coola, Marion grew up in Sooke, BC, immersed in and embraced by her community and culture.
+She is one of Canada’s most accomplished singers in repertoire ranging from Charpentier to Cusson and operatic roles including Carmen and Rosina (The Barber of Seville).
 Nominated for a Dora Award for her leading role in the world premiere of Shanawdithit (Nolan/Burry) with Toronto’s Tapestry Opera, Ian Ritchie wrote “she invests her character with towering dignity and courage”.

-In addition to her extensive performing career, Marion is a Co-Founder of Amplified Opera and the host of CBC’s Saturday Afternoon at the Opera.
+Marion is Assistant Professor of Voice at University of Victoria’s School of Music and is the host of CBC’s Saturday Afternoon at the Opera.

 “…a jewel in Canada’s impressive performing arts crown.”